dekuNukem/STM32_tutorials/lesson4_timers_and_pwm/README.md

 In other words, the counter will count up from 0 to `counter period`, at the clock speed obtained with the `prescaler` above.
 Once the counter reaches the `counter period`, it will reset to 0 and start all over again.

-If interrupt is enabled, a `PeriodElapsed` interrupt raise when the rollover happens.
+If interrupt is enabled, a `PeriodElapsed` interrupt will raise when the rollover happens.
 This is the periodic timer interrupt that we were talking about earlier.

 ### Getting the right number